 It’s common for breeders to use this procedure, even if it doesn’t always guarantee an increase in the number of pups that the mother conceives.

 There is a strong correlation between the size of a litter and the breed of the mother and father.
 Larger dogs are more likely to have a larger litter because their bodies can support more pups.
-A small or medium dog typically gives birth to no more than seven puppies during a single pregnancy.
+A small or medium dog typically gives birth to no more than seven puppies during a single cockapoo pregnancy.

 Ultrasound scans will pick up the puppy’s heartbeats but not the number.

-From female to female, each litter is unique.
+From female to female, each cockapoo litter size is unique.
 To make an informed guess, you have to consider the mother’s size, the male’s size, the mother’s age, and the number of pregnancies she has already had.